 What we like most about the Drainmaker IV is the overall design — it looks more like an outdoor trail running shoe than a boat shoe, river sandal or aqua sock.
 This lets it fit a variety of uses.
 I’ve worn Drainmakers on the beach, in rivers, lakes, camping, hiking, boating and rafting.

 The Drainmaker IV Omni-Grip non-marking outsole is pretty fantastic.
 It has razor siping, which are tiny cuts in the rubber.
 The siping on the Drainmaker sole is basically the same technique used by tire companies to increase traction on slick and icy roads.
 It works.
 The Drainmaker soles are surprisingly grippy on wet rocks.
 I’ve worn the previous generation Drainmaker III in multiple river drainages with slick rocks, and it always performed very well.
 The new Drainmaker IV is just as good — and I believe it might be even a bit better due to the new denser tread design.

 You can wear the Columbia Drainmaker IV with or without socks and it still looks great, which is one reason why we appreciate it more than other types of water shoes or river sandals.

 The laces are traditional, and we like that, too.
 You can ratchet them down if you’re scrambling around a rocky trail.
 Plus, if they eventually break, they’re easy to replace.

 What about fit?

-All in all, I wouldn’t hesitate to choose the Columbia Drainmaker III again.
-If you’re looking for a versatile water shoe that drains fast, dries fast and provides good ventilation on hot summer days, the Drainmaker III should make your shortlist.
+All in all, the Columbia Drainmaker IV is a versatile water shoe that drains fast, dries fast and provides good ventilation on hot summer days.
+Very highly recommended.